A Practical Guide to Civic Action

 We don’t win by being loud once.
 We win by sticking with it and bringing others along.

-Take Action Now in Your Community
+Stay Involved in Your Community

 We know what’s broken.
 Now let’s fix it — together.